 Management company: a person or company who provides investment advice under a management contract.

-Management expense ratio (MER): The MER tells an investor the total costs of operating a mutual fund.
+Management Expense Ratio (MER): The MER tells an investor the cost of operating and distributing a mutual fund.
 It is expressed as a percentage of fund’s average total assets, e.g. 2.1%.
 In almost all cases, the MER includes a payment to the investor’s financial advisor.

-Management fee: The sum paid to the investment adviser by the investment fund for supervising its portfolio and administering its operations.
+Management fee: The sum paid to the fund manager by the investment fund for supervising its portfolio and administering its operations.

 Margin: (1) Money that is borrowed for the purpose of purchasing securities.
 (2) The amount of equity contributed by the investor as a percentage of the current market value of the securities.